cfe-lab/Kive/CONTRIBUTING.md

 Kive uses Webpack to bundle Javascript files.
 These bundles are generated on install, and should not be committed to the repository.

-Be sure to adhere to Kive's TypeScript style by running `grunt tslint` on your contributions.

 Run both the Webpack and Sass watchers simultaneously with `npm run watch:all`.

 To debug TypeScript code in the browser, change the `devtool` setting in